 It is uncertain how service quality and continuation of basic service can be assured in the context of price regulation.
-The quest for increasing economic efficiency runs counter to the rate averaging notion that has historically supported universal
+The quest for increasing economic efficiency runs counter to the rate averaging notion that has historically supported universal service.
+The potential for service quality reductions and a redefinition of service obligations clearly indicate that regulatory monitoring is an essential component of any price regulation plan.

-18 Tara Kalagher, "Alternatives to Rate of Return Regulation in Telecommunications," Proceedings of the Sixth NARUC Biennial Regulatory Information Conference -- Volume 3 (Columbus, Ohio: The National Regulatory Research Institute, September 1988), 233-253.
+&lt;sup>18 Tara Kalagher, "Alternatives to Rate of Return Regulation in Telecommunications," Proceedings of the Sixth NARUC Biennial Regulatory Information Conference -- Volume 3 (Columbus, Ohio: The National Regulatory Research Institute, September 1988), 233-253.

-19 Parsley, "Alternatives to Rate of Return Regulation of Local Exchange Carriers," 99-139.
+&lt;sup>19 Parsley, "Alternatives to Rate of Return Regulation of Local Exchange Carriers," 99-139.